tusia313/css-js-rating-widget/README.md

 ## 🌟 First look
 ![first page](./img/screen_1.png)

-when You click "okey" You'll see this
+when You click the "okey" button You'll see this
 ![secondt page](./img/screen_2.png)

-and here You'll see sad face
+and by clicking red button, You'll see sad face
 ![third page](./img/screen_3.png)

 ## 🌟 Technologies